Parenting Support & Early Help

 - Positive Parenting for Children with a Disability

 - Helping Your Child Reach Their Full Potential

 - Changing Problem Behaviour into Positive Behaviour

-- Supporting young people with challenging behaviour
+- Parent workshop: supporting young people with challenging behaviour

 Visit the Psychology in Schools Eventbrite page for full details, dates and to book your place.
 Psychology in Schools Team - NSFT Events | Eventbrite Previous sessions are available to watch on the trust's YouTube channel.

 Parentchannel.tv is a free video service designed to support and encourage parents and carers of children from ages 0-19, with a collection of over 200 videos addressing day-to-day questions and concerns spanning wellbeing, behaviour and learning.